 Take some deep breaths – deep breathing can help to relax the body and calm you down.
 Taking deep breaths before an exam, game, job interview or before going on stage can help to calm you down and focus on what it is you are about to do.

-Set realistic goals -becoming over-stressed may make it harder to keep things in perspective.
+Set realistic goals – becoming over-stressed may make it harder to keep things in perspective.
 Setting realistic goals (both for the short-term and long-term) and priorities, and time management, can be really useful ways of managing your stress.
-Have a look at setting goals, managing exam stress and time management for some tips on how to do this.

 Have multiple options to achieve your goals - there’s never just one way to achieve something.
 It’s important not to put all your eggs into one basket – investigate and plan other ways to get to where you want to go, whether it’s a college degree, job, or holiday.